kslg/wired-coffee-ordering-platform-pp3/README.md

 ## 4. Calculate total price exVat on Order Preview

-The total price of the order is `calculated` using the price assigned to each sku number, multiplied by the quantity number the user inputs into the programme.
+The total price of the order is `calculated` using the price assigned to each sku number, multiplied by the quantity number the user inputs into the program.

 ![image](/)